JonathanC13/python_ref/Structures/ok.md

   - Hand write producer/cons and reader/writer.

 VoIP:
   Use IP to carry voice for telephone calls.
-I don't know much of the technical aspects, just some overall elements it needs to operate like:
+I just some overall elements it needs to operate like:
     1. Signaling: capability to generate and exchange control information that will be used to establish, monitor, and release connections between two end-points. including H.323, Session Initiation Protocol (SIP), H.248, Media Gateway Control Protocol (MGCP), and Skinny Client Control Protocol (SCCP)
     2. Database services for extra services like caller ID.
     3. Codecs: coding and decoding translation between analog and digital facilities